UtrechtUniversity/programming-cafe/presentations/2024-01-11_advanced-git/slides.md

 - As you work on a feature branch, try to make your commits *as* atomic as possible.
 - When the work is done, review your commit history on that branch:
   * does it contain needless commits?
 Remove them!
+  * does it contain multiple commits that do *less than one* thing?
+Squash them together!
   * does it contain commits that do *more than one* thing?
 Split them!
-  * does it contain multiple commits that do *less than one* thing?
-Squash them together!
-  * ...we'll need some tools for this!
+  * ...we'll need to rewrite history!
 - Only now open a Pull Request, or merge the branch into `main` yourself.
   * what *merge strategy* is appropriate?